michal-flaska/vilove-hlasky/_vilove-hlasky.md

 - a piece of paper is whiter than me

 - youre so fucking slow that the only way to time you is on a calendar

+- you have the aim of a beaver with parkinsons